Batman: Arkham Knight - Review

 TL;DR (Conclusion)

 The Arkham saga comes to a conclusion in Batman: Arkham Knight.
-It’s a fun, dark story that goes some interesting places and really shines with its clever and subtle use of madness and the Joker.
+It’s a fun, dark story that goes to some interesting places and really shines with its clever and subtle use of madness and the Joker.
 Overall, I enjoyed my time with it.
 However, there are still some performance issues to be had if you don’t have the components necessary to play it on your computer.
 The gameplay, while still mostly satisfying, gets a bit stale and tiresome by the end.
 I’ve been a fan of these games since Arkham Asylum, but I’m somewhat glad to see it finished so the developers can have the opportunity to possibly wow us again with a fresh start in something completely different.